 - Heat the oil in a medium heavy-bottom saucepan or cast-iron Dutch oven till it reaches 375°F. Once the oil is hot, fry the battered cauliflower in batches until golden brown, about 4½ to 5 minutes.
 Using a slotted spoon, transfer the cauliflower onto a tray lined with paper towels to grab any excess oil.

 - To prepare the gravy, heat the oil in a wok or medium-size saucepan on high heat.
 Once the oil is hot, add the onions and sauté for 3 to 4 minutes until they start to turn translucent.
-Add the garlic, ginger, and 1 serrano pepper and cook for another 30 seconds.
+Add the garlic, ginger, bell pepper and 1 serrano pepper and cook for another 30 seconds.
 Add the stock, soy sauce, and vinegar and bring to a rolling boil.
 In a small bowl, whisk the cornstarch and water to form a slurry and stir it quickly into the stock to avoid forming lumps.
 Reduce the heat to a simmer and stir in the sambal oelek and salt.
 The gravy will thicken a little.
 Taste and adjust the seasoning if necessary.
 Fold in the fried cauliflower florets, and garnish with the remaining sliced serrano, fresh scallions, and cilantro.
 Serve hot.